apostrophecms/docs/docs/cookbook/html-conversion.md

 Inside the `views` folder create another folder named `fragments` and a file named `navigation.html`.
 To turn this page into a fragment, add opening and closing fragment block tags - `{% fragment navigationArea() %}` and `{% endfragment %}`.

 Open one of the template pages and copy the navigation section.
 Paste this between the two fragment tags.
-To add the website brand to the navigation, we will replace the `href` and logo in the first link with data from schema fields in the apostrophe global settings.
-Note that the homepage URL is populated from a `relationship` field.
-That data is delivered to the page in an array, so we need to specify that we are getting the `_url` from the first array item.
+To add the website brand to the navigation, we will replace the `href` with the homepage URL from `data.home`, which is available to all [templates](../guide/pages.md).
+We will add a simple text logo from user input in the apostrophe global settings.

 Next, within the unordered list, delete the last three `<li>` items.
 To populate the list with each of the pages selected in the global settings we will use a `for` loop.

 <AposCodeBlock>